Norman R. Hames Sells 10,000 Shares of RadNet, Inc. (NASDAQ:RDNT) Stock

-RadNet, Inc. (NASDAQ:RDNT) COO Norman R. Hames sold 10,000 shares of the firm’s stock in a transaction that occurred on Friday, December 3rd.
-The shares were sold at an average price of $27.42, for a total value of $274,200.00.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+RadNet, Inc. (NASDAQ:RDNT) COO Norman R. Hames sold 10,000 shares of the company’s stock in a transaction dated Friday, December 10th.
+The stock was sold at an average price of $27.18, for a total transaction of $271,800.00.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.

-RadNet (NASDAQ:RDNT) last released its quarterly earnings results on Monday, November 8th.
-The medical research company reported $0.21 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.18 by $0.03.
-The business had revenue of $332.70 million during the quarter, compared to analysts’ expectations of $341.26 million.
-RadNet had a return on equity of 12.87% and a net margin of 2.67%.
-The firm’s revenue for the quarter was up 14.0% compared to the same quarter last year.
-During the same period last year, the firm posted $0.15 EPS.
-On average, analysts predict that RadNet, Inc. will post 0.71 EPS for the current fiscal year.
+RadNet (NASDAQ:RDNT) last posted its quarterly earnings data on Monday, November 8th.
+The medical research company reported $0.21 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.18 by $0.03.
+RadNet had a net margin of 2.67% and a return on equity of 12.87%.
+The firm had revenue of $332.70 million for the quarter, compared to the consensus estimate of $341.26 million.
+During the same quarter in the prior year, the company posted $0.15 earnings per share.
+The company’s revenue for the quarter was up 14.0% compared to the same quarter last year.
+As a group, research analysts expect that RadNet, Inc. will post 0.71 EPS for the current fiscal year.

-A number of research firms have recently issued reports on RDNT.
-Raymond James cut RadNet from an “outperform” rating to a “market perform” rating in a research report on Thursday, August 12th.
-TheStreet raised RadNet from a “c” rating to a “b-” rating in a research report on Wednesday, November 17th.
-Zacks Investment Research cut RadNet from a “buy” rating to a “hold” rating in a research report on Tuesday, November 16th.
-Finally, Barclays began coverage on RadNet in a research report on Thursday, August 12th.
-They issued an “overweight” rating and a $39.00 price objective for the company.
-Two equities research analysts have rated the stock with a hold rating and two have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the company presently has a consensus rating of “Buy” and a consensus target price of $35.00.
+A number of equities analysts have commented on RDNT shares.
+Zacks Investment Research downgraded shares of RadNet from a “buy” rating to a “hold” rating in a report on Tuesday, November 16th.
+TheStreet upgraded shares of RadNet from a “c” rating to a “b-” rating in a report on Wednesday, November 17th.
+Two research analysts have rated the stock with a hold rating and two have issued a buy rating to the company’s stock.
+According to MarketBeat.com, the company has a consensus rating of “Buy” and a consensus price target of $35.00.

 About RadNet